 Now we were hungry and we strolled south along the river and found a South East Asian restaurant, which served very authentic and delicious food.
 We sat overlooking the river outside on the terrace and enjoyed the last of the evening sun.
 Unfortunately I cannot remember the name of the restaurant and are unable to locate it online, but it is right on Aioi Dori opposite Hiroshima Intelligent Hotel.

-Contrasting the brutal history of the city with the gentle feelings of the garden made for an enriching but thoughtful day.
+Contrasting the brutal history of Hiroshima at the Atomic Bomb Dome and Museum, with the gentle feelings of the Shokkeien Park made for an enriching but thoughtful day.